-Also, when you get to the part where you must insert the PAL key at room temperature, then cold, then hot, there's two tubes around that area to shorten the distance.
+Also, when you get to the part where you must insert the PAL key at room temperature, then cold, then hot, there's two pipes around that area, one steam pipe and one liquid nitrogen to greatly shorten the distance.

-The Cameo / Creator Allusion: In The Twin Snakes, you may notice that the magazine's centerfold has Alexandra Roivas on it.
-There's a reason other than a simple cameo.
+The Cameo/Creator Allusion: In The Twin Snakes, you may notice that the magazine's centerfold has Alexandra Roivas on it.
+There's a reason for that.
 The game she starred in, Eternal Darkness, was developed by Silicon Knights, the same company that also developed The Twin Snakes.
 Other references to the former game include the tilting room trick during the fight against Psycho Mantis.